lucaspin/lucaspin.github.io/_posts/2020-12-13-fooled-by-randomness.md

 categories: [Book, Economics]
 ---

 As you can guess from the title, this is a book about randomness, or if you prefer its popular name, luck.
-[Nassim Nicholas Taleb](https://pt.wikipedia.org/wiki/Nassim_Nicholas_Taleb){:target="_blank"} and its love of [Monte Carlo generators](https://en.wikipedia.org/wiki/Monte_Carlo_method){:target="_blank"} will try to convince you that sometimes when you see competence and determinism, you may be looking at luck and randomness.
+[Nassim Nicholas Taleb](https://pt.wikipedia.org/wiki/Nassim_Nicholas_Taleb){:target="_blank"} and his love of [Monte Carlo generators](https://en.wikipedia.org/wiki/Monte_Carlo_method){:target="_blank"} will try to convince you that sometimes when you see competence and determinism, you may be looking at randomness.

 ## Crossing the T's